I'm sorry I'm late getting the show started, ladies and gentlemen.

 I will not sit here and preside over a court that violates the law in such a way.

-When in fact he may be dirty.
+When in fact, he may be dirty.

-This is being speculated in a number of places, nothing official, just wanted to pass this on.
+This is being speculated in a number of places.

-Somehow his name and his reservations end up at the New York Times on Friday, as well as a judge presiding over a secret court that oversees intelligence matters.
+But for all this talk about the valorous Jay Rockefeller, who couldn't say a word, somehow his name and his reservations end up at the New York Times on Friday, as well as a judge presiding over a secret court that oversees intelligence matters.

 Could it be?